 Know what you can lawfully say

-The most important thing in communicating someone’s departure is to avoid legal exposure and protect the privacy of the former employee.
-Legally, in most states, companies are allowed to reveal why an employee left, even if that means telling a client they were terminated for cause.
+The most important thing in communicating someone’s departure is to avoid legal exposure and protect the former employee's privacy.
+Legally, in most states, companies are allowed to reveal why an employee left, even if that means telling a client that the employee was terminated for cause.
 Check your local regulations to be sure.

 “That said, because of defamation laws, companies are usually careful about what information they provide to hiring managers confirming employment or checking references,” wrote The Balance.
 “What they say must be the truth or the company can be subject to a lawsuit from the former employee.
 Legally, a former employer can say anything that is factual and accurate.”

-The best tactic to avoid a lawsuit is to keep conversations vague and brief — with one key exception.
-If there was a security breach or a situation that impacted the client, you’ll need to be as honest as you can.
+The best tactic to avoid a lawsuit is to keep conversations vague and brief—with one key exception.
+If there was a security breach or a situation that affected the client, you’ll need to be as honest as possible.

 Be strategic about your communication